srypher/Mural-Checkout-Demo/README.md

   - A more complete flow would:
     - Create **Counterparty** records via the Counterparties API.
     - Attach those to payout methods/requests for better reuse and auditability.

+- **Create a dedicated “Mural Checkout Demo” Organization automatically**
+  - If `SearchOrganizations` does not return a suitable sandbox org (e.g. named “Mural Checkout Demo”), the app could:
+    - Call the **Create Organization** API to provision a dedicated demo org.
+  - This would reduce manual dashboard setup and make it clearer which org is safe for repeated demo traffic.

 - **Prefer Payins API over Transactions for payment detection**
   - The current demo uses the **Transactions API** to infer when a payment has arrived (and even falls back to a timeout).